Click here to read the previous parts.

 So YOU pulled my hair!

-Her brawny built did evoke a little doubt in me, but that didn’t last long.
+Her brawny built did evoke a little doubt in me if I really wanted to take a chance with her, but that didn’t last long.

 And the next few moments are still a blur.
 Rains of fists and pulls on clothes and hair and all I know is that we both ended up bruised on the floor, she first and me on top of her.